-- Nearly 1.7 million Georgia residents are enrolled in Medicare.
+- Nearly 1.8 million residents are enrolled in Medicare in Georgia.

 - Georgia requires Medigap insurers to offer plans to disabled Medicare beneficiaries under age 65, but the premiums are significantly higher.

-- Per-enrollee Original Medicare spending in Georgia is a little higher than the national average.
+- Per-enrollee spending for Medicare in Georgia is a little higher than the national average.

 Medicare enrollment in Georgia

-As of December 2018, 1,689,801 Georgia residents had Medicare coverage.
-That’s a little less than 16 percent of the state’s population, versus a little more than 18 percent of the total US population enrolled in Medicare.
+As of July 2020, there were 1,765,292 people enrolled in Medicare in Georgia.
+That’s a little less than 16 percent of the state’s population, versus almost 19 percent of the total US population enrolled in Medicare.

-For most Americans, Medicare eligibility begins when they turn 65.
-But nearly 10 million people under the age of 65 also have Medicare coverage.
+For most Americans, enrolling in Medicare benefits goes along with being a senior.
+But nearly 10 million Americans under the age of 65 also have Medicare coverage.
 This is because Medicare eligibility is also triggered once a person has been receiving disability benefits for 24 months, or has kidney failure or ALS.

-Disabled beneficiaries make up the largest share of Medicare enrollees in Alabama, Kentucky, and Mississippi, where 23 percent of Medicare beneficiaries are disabled and under age 65.
-But just 9 percent of Hawaii’s Medicare beneficiaries are eligible due to disability.
+Disabled beneficiaries make up the largest share of Medicare enrollees in Alabama, Arkansas, Kentucky, and Mississippi, where 22 percent of Medicare beneficiaries are under age 65.
+In contrast, just 9 percent of Hawaii’s Medicare beneficiaries are eligible due to disability.

 Medicare Advantage in Georgia

 Medicare beneficiaries can choose to get their coverage through private Medicare Advantage plans, or directly from the federal government via Original Medicare.
 Original Medicare includes Part A (which helps pay for inpatient stays, like at a hospital, skilled nursing facility, or hospice center) and Part B (which helps pay for outpatient care like a doctor appointment or a preventive healthcare service, such as a vaccination).
 Medicare Advantage plans bundle Parts A and B under a single premium and often include other services like prescription drug and vision coverage.
-There are pros and cons to either option, and the right solution is different for each person.
+There are pros and cons to either option, and the “right” solution is different for each individual.

-Medicare Advantage plans are offered by private insurers, so plan availability varies from one area to another: In Whitfield County, Georgia, there are just six Medicare Advantage plans available in 2019, whereas residents in Fulton County can select from among 48 plans.
+Medicare Advantage plans are offered by private insurers, and their availability and service offerings and vary from one area to another.
+For example, in Whitfield County, Georgia, there are just eight Medicare Advantage plans available in 2020, whereas residents in DeKalb County can select from among 61 plans.

-As of 2017, 34 percent of Medicare beneficiaries in Georgia were enrolled in Medicare Advantage plans (very similar to the nationwide 33 percent average).
-But Medicare Advantage enrollment had increased to nearly 38 percent of the state’s Medicare population by the end of 2018, when 641,317 Georgia Medicare beneficiaries had private Medicare coverage (not counting people with private supplemental coverage like Part D and Medigap, used to supplement Original Medicare).
+As of 2018, 35 percent of beneficiaries with Medicare in Georgia were enrolled in Medicare Advantage plans (very similar to the nationwide average of 34 percent).
+Medicare Advantage enrollment had increased to 43 percent of the state’s Medicare population by the middle of 2020, when 762,697 Georgia Medicare beneficiaries had Medicare Advantage coverage (not counting people with private coverage like Part D and Medigap, used to supplement Original Medicare).
 Just over a million Georgia Medicare beneficiaries had coverage under Original Medicare instead at that point.
 Overall Medicare enrollment has been steadily increasing in Georgia (as has been the case nationwide), with the percentage of beneficiaries enrolled in Original Medicare declining and Medicare Advantage enrollment increasing.

 Medigap in Georgia

 Original Medicare does not limit out-of-pocket costs (like monthly premiums and coinsurance or copayments), so most enrollees maintain some form of supplemental coverage.
-Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
+Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through Medicaid or employer-sponsored programs.
 But for those who don’t, Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had Original Medicare on its own.

 Medigap plans are sold by private insurers, but they’re standardized under federal rules and regulated by state laws and insurance commissioners.
 Details about the insurers that offer Medigap plans in Georgia are available through the Plan Finder tool on Medicare.gov website.

-All of the available plans are priced on an issue-age basis; Georgia is one of four states that prohibits insurers from using attained-age rating, and requires either issue-age rating or community rating.
-Issue-age rating means that premiums are based on the age the person was when they enrolled in the plan, so a person who enrolls at age 65 will always pay a lower premium than a person who enrolls at age 80 (rates can still increase overall, but not based on a particular enrollee’s increasing age).
+There are three ways Medigap insurers can set their premiums: Issue-age rating means that premiums are based on the age the person was when they enrolled in the plan, so a person who enrolls at age 65 will always pay a lower premium than a person who enrolls at age 80 (rates can still increase overall, but not based on a particular enrollee’s increasing age).
 Attained-age rating is the approach that most insurers use nationwide (except where prohibited), and it allows the insurer to increase premiums based on the enrollee’s current age, so rates go up as a person ages.
 Community rating means that premiums don’t vary with age, but there are only eight states that require this approach, and insurers rarely use it if not required to do so (in Georgia, USAA Life and Companion Life use community rating for their Medigap plans as of 2020).
 In Georgia, issue-age rating is by far the most common approach, although some insurers use attained-age rating.
 This is the opposite of what we see in most states, where attained-age rating is generally the most common approach unless the state dictates otherwise.

 Federal rules require Medigap insurers to offer plans on a guaranteed-issue basis during an enrollee’s open enrollment period, which begins when the person is at least 65 years old and enrolled in Medicare Part B (and Part A; you have to be enrolled in both to obtain Medigap, but some people delay enrollment in Part B if they continue to receive employer-sponsored coverage to supplement Medicare Part A).
 But despite the fact that nearly 10 million Medicare beneficiaries are not yet 65 (and are enrolled in Medicare due to a disability) there is no federal requirement that Medigap insurers offer plans to people who are under age 65.